-As recent as 10 years ago in the peak of the mortgage crisis, the one loan that seemed illusive was the government insured VA loan.
+As recent as 10 years ago in the peak of the mortgage crisis, the one loan that seemed elusive was the government-insured VA loan.
 Mortgage loan officers looked at VA loans as some mysterious and byzantine process, often serving up FHA loans in lieu of.

-Today, lenders are focusing more towards the features of VA loans and how the housing market can benefit from a VA buyer.
-Not only are the loans government guaranteed, but they offer 0-ZERO down payment, and often times less underwriting overlays and higher debt ratios than FHA.
+Today, lenders are focusing more on the features of VA loans and how the housing market can benefit from a VA buyer.
+Not only are the loans government-guaranteed, but they offer 0-ZERO down payment, and often times less underwriting overlays and higher debt ratios than FHA.

 I’ve in fact received approvals on debt ratios as high as 66% (debt ratios are usually capped at 56% for FHA loans).
 As long as the real estate agent is educated and knows to reinforce the strength of a VA buyer, these unique features will allow for better chances of winning bids when placing offers for new home purchases by military buyers.

-More and more brokers and mortgage lending branch’s are starting to expand their VA mortgage marketing presence by co branding through social media outlets and live entertainment events, as well as venturing into venues such as ski resorts, sporting arena’s and concert festivals.
+More and more brokers and mortgage lending branches are starting to expand their VA mortgage marketing presence by co-branding through social media outlets and live entertainment events, as well as venturing into venues such as ski resorts, sporting arena and concert festivals.